- Additive colour refers to the method used to mix wavelengths of light.

 - The RGB, HSB and Spectral colour models use an additive approach to colour.

 - A colour model can be thought of as a colour theory, whilst additive colour and subtractive colour refer to how the colour model works in practice.

 About additive colour and the RGB colour model

 The RGB colour model used by TV, computer and phone screens involves additive colour mixing.
 The RGB colour model produces all the colours seen by an observer simply by combining the light emitted by arrays of red, green and blue pixels (picture elements) in different proportions.

 - RGB colour is an additive colour model that combines wavelengths of light corresponding with red, green and blue primary colours to produce all other colours.

 - Red, green and blue are called additive primary colours in an RGB colour model because just these three component colours can produce any other colour if mixed in the right proportion.

 - Different colours are produced by varying the intensity of the component colours between fully off and fully on.

-- When fully saturated red, green and blue primary colours are combined, they produce white.
+- When fully saturated red, green and blue primary colours are combined in equal amounts, they produce white.

 - A fully saturated colour is produced by a single wavelength (or narrow band of wavelengths) of light.